Emanuel Reynoso (footballer, born 1983)

-Emanuel Reynoso (born 1 February 1983 in Mendoza) is an Argentine football striker.
-He currently plays for Deportivo Maipú of the Torneo Argentino A of Argentina.
+Emanuel Alberto Reynoso (born 1 February 1983 in Mendoza) is an Argentine former football striker.

+Career

 Reynoso started playing in Godoy Cruz, where it passes in each of the lower divisions, and made his debut in 2001.

-In 2003, Reynosa went to Club Atlético Juventud Unida of the Torneo Argentino A equivalent to the Third Division Argentina, then march to Deportivo Maipú of the Torneo Argentino B, which is contained.
+In 2003, Reynosa went to Juventud Unida Universitario of the Torneo Argentino A equivalent to the Third Division Argentina, then march to Deportivo Maipú of the Torneo Argentino B, which is contained.

 He did this after playing in the Universidad de Concepción of the First Division of Chile, where he was top scorer of the team.

 He went by Deportivo Azogues in Ecuador, where he played in the Ecuadorian championship 2008.

 In 2008, he returned to Deportivo Maipú.